4nd3r/mkosi-base/README.md

-# nspawn image with development tools
+# my nspawn images with different tools

-This is [`mkosi`](https://github.com/systemd/mkosi) configuration for building an image containing development tools that I use daily but don't want to clutter my system with due to various reasons.
+This is [`mkosi`](https://github.com/systemd/mkosi) configuration for building different images containing various tools that I need, but don't want to clutter my system with due to various reasons.

-Built image is compatible with [`nspawn`](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).
+Images is compatible with [`nspawn`](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).

 Works for me on [Debian Sid](https://wiki.debian.org/DebianUnstable) and (usually) with bleeding edge [`mkosi`](https://github.com/systemd/mkosi).